 Once the suction operation is complete and foundation penetration is confirmed, the remaining space above the soil plug and the top plate of the suction buckets will be filled with a grout mixture.
+It should be noted that grouting may not necessarily occur directly after foundation installation, but all grouting will be completed by the end of March 2018.

 The grout to be used will be of a low strength.
-Approximately 110 - 130 m3 of grout will be required for each suction bucket foundation depending on bucket diameter.
+Approximately $110 - 130 \text{ m}^3$ of grout will be required for each suction bucket foundation depending on bucket diameter.